tobiasrausch/rdxon/singularity/README.md

 Once you have built the container you can run analysis using

-`singularity exec rdxon.sif rdxon -x kmer.x.map -y kmer.y.map -o out.fq.gz in.fq.gz`
+`singularity exec rdxon.sif rdxon filter -x kmer.x.map -y kmer.y.map -o out.fq.gz in.fq.gz`